mpilar/resume/doc-src/technical_skills.rst

 Python
 ######

-I've spent the last few years programming in Python professionaly and otherwise.
+I've spent the last few years programming in Python professionally and otherwise.
 Most of my experience with Python is centered around writing web applications and management scripts.